New Historians: Reception

 The writings of the New Historians have come under repeated criticism, both from traditional Israeli historians who accuse them of fabricating Zionist misdeeds, and from Arab or pro-Arab writers who accuse them of whitewashing the truth about Zionist misbehaviour.
 Efraim Karsh has accused them of ignoring questions that he says are critical: namely, who started the war, what their intentions were, who was forced to mount a defence, and what Israel's casualties were.

 Early in 2002, the most famous of the new historians, Benny Morris, publicly reversed some of his personal political positions, though he did not withdraw any of his historical writings.
 Morris says he did not use much of the newly available archival material when he wrote his book: "When writing The Birth of the Palestinian Refugee Problem 1947–1949 in the mid-1980s, I had no access to the materials in the IDFA [IDF Archive] or the Haganah Archive and precious little to first-hand military materials deposited elsewhere."

 Anita Shapira stated that both Avi Shlaim and Morris "make only meager use of original Arab sources" with most such references being in "English translation", and that Shlaim's claim that he "has no need of Arab documents", and Morris' claim that "he is able to extrapolate the Arab positions from the Israeli documentation" results in "obvious distortions".

 Israeli historian Yoav Gelber criticized New Historians in an interview, saying that aside from Morris, they did not contribute to the research of the 1948 Arab–Israeli War in any way.
 He did however note that they contributed to the public discourse about the war.

+Historian Raphael Israeli criticized the New Historians for what he described as an insufficient consideration of anti-Israeli and antisemitic currents within parts of the Arab and Muslim world.
+He argued that some New Historians approached Israeli history with a sense of moral culpability that, in his view, contributed to narratives used in international campaigns seeking to delegitimize Israel, including boycott initiatives and legal activism directed against the state.
+Israeli distinguished Benny Morris from other New Historians, describing Morris as more attentive to the broader regional context.
+He also argued that historians in many Arab countries faced political and social constraints that limited open challenges to dominant national narratives regarding the Arab–Israeli conflict.